fangzefunny/try-lca/README.md

-# try-lca
-Try to get the basic understanding of the latent class analysis
+# Get to know LCA

+This repo is created based on the https://github.com/dasirra/latent-class-analysis.

+The goal of creating this repo is to have myself get familiar with this analysis method.